jtornberg97/INLS-620-Final-Project/README.md

 # INLS-620-Final-Project
-INLS 620: Web Information Organization.
-Final Project Including RDF Triples in Turtle and visualizations of an MLB dataset in R with ggplo2 and SPARQL with an Apache Jena endpoint server.
+My final project for INLS 620: Web Information Organization.
+Visualization of RDF triples in Turtle format with the ggplot2 package for R and SPARQL with an Apache Jena endpoint server.